rita-barbosa/LAPR5-2425/docs/sprint-1/us-5.1.2/readme.md

 **Acceptance Criteria:**

-- **5.1.2.1.** Backoffice users can request a password reset by providing their email.
+- **5.1.2.1:** Backoffice users can request a password reset by providing their email.

-- **5.1.2.2.** The system sends a password rest link via email.
+- **5.1.2.2:** The system sends a password reset link via email.

-- **5.1.2.3** The reset link expires after a predefined period (e.g., 24 hours) for security.
+- **5.1.2.3:** The reset link expires after a predefined period (e.g., 24 hours) for security.

-- **5.1.2.4** Users must provide a new password that meets the system's password complexity rules.
+- **5.1.2.4:** Users must provide a new password that meets the system's password complexity rules.

+- **5.1.2.5:** The password requirements are: 10 or more characters long, 1 or more digits, 1 or more capital letter and 1 or more special character.

 **Dependencies/References:**